 Why have hundreds of Scotts Valley residents had a house call?

 Many people enjoy doing their part towards a shared community value of water use efficiency and want to learn more about practical and easy ways to save water indoors and out.
-They also want to lower their water and energy bills, and give their families and businesses more water security through water efficient practices.
-By practicing water efficiency, participants have lowered their household water use by an average of 20 gallons per day totaling almost 10,000 gallons per year- without necessarily taking a shorter shower!
+They also want to lower their water and energy bills and give their families and businesses more water security through water-efficient practices.
+By practicing water efficiency, participants have lowered their household water use by an average of 20 gallons per day totaling almost 10,000 gallons per year without necessarily taking a shorter shower!

 Some people also request this service after they receive a high water bill and may want help finding a possible leak.
 We can help you look for leaks, but most of the time a plumber or leak detection service will need to be called.
-For more information about finding leaks and addressing water pressure, click here.

-Water Conservation Tips
+Water Conservation and Irrigation Tips